 Mormons do not like it when their Church is labeled a cult by Christians.
-This bothers them and they want desperately to be accepted as Christian by the Christian community.
+This bothers them, and they want desperately to be accepted as Christian by the Christian community.
 The Mormon church spends a great deal of time and money on public relations with the aim of portraying a loving, family-oriented, non-condemning Christian denomination.
 But Christians react to this and cite the great differences in doctrine between Mormons and Christians and continue to pronounce the Church of Jesus Christ of Latter-day Saints as a non-Christian cult.

 The battle continues and Mormons try to claim that they do not go around condemning other religions like "anti-Mormons" do.
-They say they are forgiving, tolerant, good Christian people who don't have anything against anyone.
+They say that they are forgiving, tolerant, good Christian people who don't have anything against anyone.
 They claim they are being more Christ-like.

 Their desire for a good image is understandable.
 But the question remains.
 Does the Mormon church condemn other religious systems?
 The answer is definitely, "Yes."
 Let's look at Mormon writers and see what they have said.

 Joseph Smith said . . .

 (Regarding Joseph Smith's alleged first vision where celestial personages appeared to him) . . .
 "My object in going to inquire of the Lord was to know which of all the sects was right, that I might know which to join.
 No sooner, therefore, did I get possession of myself, so as to be able to speak, than I asked the personages who stood above me in the light, which of all the sects was right--and which I should join.
 I was answered that I must join none of them, for they were all wrong, and the personage who addressed me said that all their creeds were an abomination in His sight: that those professors were all corrupt . . . ," (Joseph Smith, History of the Church, vol. 1, p.
 5-6).